Credit Lines vs Overdrafts

 Even if you do not have an arranged overdraft with your bank, it is still possible to borrow money using the overdraft facility your bank provides – also known as an unarranged overdraft.
 Except in this case, there is no agreement in place for you to withdraw money past your available balance.

-Recent changes to the unarranged overdraft mean that whilst interest is still payable on the amounts borrowed, the interest is now much lower.
+Changes made by the FCA in 2020 to unarranged overdraft charges mean that whilst interest is still payable on the amounts borrowed, the interest is now much lower than it was prior to these pricing rules being implemented.
 You will usually need to pay interest for each day that your current account remains overdrawn whether you have an arranged or unarranged overdraft, and there is no set repayment date.
-However you should aim to repay the debt as soon as possible.
+However you should aim to repay the debt as soon as possible to minimise the cost of fees.

 Overdrafts and credit lines can be considered personal line of credit loans.
 In both cases, you are given flexible access to funds which you can use, up to a set limit, as and when you need and interest is usually payable when using this facility.